Sydney Taylor: Works

 Upon the one-hundredth anniversary of the author's birth, in 2004, the Association of Jewish Libraries issued The All-of-A-Kind-Family Companion.

 In 2014, Lizzie Skurnick of Lizzie Skurnick Books began to reissue the four sequels.
 More All-Of-A-Kind Family was released on June 10 and All-Of-A-Kind Family Uptown was released on July 15.
-Cummins wrote the forewords for the new editions.
+June Cummins wrote the forewords for the new editions.